The future of EHS compliance lies in cloud-based software

 Migrating data from your existing system

-- Manual data entry
+- Manually entering data

 - Programmatically importing data

 If you’re coming from paper files, manual data entry is the only viable option.
-You’ll need to decide whether you want to enter all historical records or establish a cut-off date, such as the most recent two calendar years.
-You’ll also need to decide whether it’s acceptable to enter summary data into the new system or if you’re willing to commit the time needed to add the full details of all historical records.
-The full process can take as little as a week for simple data sets up to a couple of months for more complex requirements.
+You’ll need to decide whether you want to enter all historical records or establish a cut-off date, such as the two most recent calendar years.

+Once the imported data looks good, you can set up a cut-off date to transition from the legacy system to the new one.
+The full process can take as little as a week for simple data sets and up to a couple of months for more complex requirements.